Boone Community School District

 The Boone Community School District is a public school district headquartered in Boone, Iowa.

-The district, entirely within Boone County, serves Boone and the surrounding rural areas.
+The district, entirely within Boone County, serves almost all of the Boone city limits and the surrounding rural areas.
+Residents of the United Community School District, which covers the remainder of the Boone city limits, Luther, and other areas, may select the Boone district for secondary schooling.

+History

 Julie Trepa became superintendent in 2020, after serving as a shared superintendent at West Monona and West Harrison schools districts.

+In 2021 voters passed a referendum that allowed the district to build a new elementary school.

 Schools

-The district operates five schools, all in Boone:
+The district operates four schools, all in Boone: